 To improve conversions, you need to understand both what users do and why they do it.
 Analytics tools like Google Analytics tell you where users come from, what pages they visit, and where they drop off.
 But that’s only part of the picture.

-Feedback tools like heatmaps, surveys, and session recordings reveal user thoughts and frustrations.
+Use feedback tools like heatmaps, surveys, and session recordings to reveal user thoughts and frustrations.
 They show you what users pay attention to, what confuses them, and what stops them from converting.
 Together, analytics and feedback help identify weak spots and missed opportunities on your site.

 Using both allows you to make smart, targeted changes based on real behavior, not assumptions.
 That’s what turns small tweaks into meaningful results.